MohammedMAmir/IPS_UWB/README.md

 The api for the project can be used to query and update the database.
 It is broken down into 4 parts.
 Although all of the functionalities of the API can be accessed through website dashboard, they can also be accessed using HTTP GET/POST requests and therefore, from anchors and tags.
 The API is broken down as follows:

-- Clusters (available at the url: https://127.0.0.1:81/api/clusters) [https://127.0.0.1:81 can later be replaced with whatever url the server is hosted at]:
+- Tags (available at the url: https://127.0.0.1:81/api/tags) [https://127.0.0.1:81 can later be replaced with whatever url the server is hosted at]:
   - GET:
     - Request takes no parameters and returns a list of all of the tags currently stored in the database
+  - POST:
+    - Request takes a post request with the following JSON message body:
+        {"senior_name": "[some senior name]"}
+    - The corresponding tag will be created in the database with a unique tag ID and initial senior x and y position of (0, 0)
+    - The request will return a list of all the tags in the database

+- Anchors (available at the url: https://127.0.0.1:81/api/anchors) [https://127.0.0.1:81 can later be replaced with whatever url the server is hosted at]:
+  - GET:
+    - Request takes no parameters and returns a list of all of the anchors currently stored in the database
+  - POST:
+    - Request takes a post request with the following JSON message body:
+        {"tag_id": "[some tag id]", "anch_x": "[the anchor x position]", "anch_y": "[the anchor y position]"}
+    - The corresponding anchor attached to the specified tag will be created in the database with a unique anchor Id and anchor x and y positions specified